talhasaruhan/cpp-matmul/README.md

 ### Comparison

 These results are averages of 10-100 runs depending on how small the matrices and how variant the figures are.
 Among all the benchmarks, numpy was by far the most consistent run to run.
-Least consistent was the Eigen, showing unreasonably high variance at smaller matrices.

 Benchmark | Numpy(MKL)    | Eigen          | This impl.
 (ST_TransposedBMatMul) | This impl.
 (MTMatMul) |
 | ------------- | ------------- | ------------- | ------------- | ------------- |